parf/spartan-test/Config.md

 To extend STest - extend standard STest class with your functionality, specify new class in config file

 For example: extend Reporter - send Slack messages when stest finished with Alert or Error

+Do not use: (so far system-only mapping)
+{
+ "stest"   :"STest",       # CLASS to use for Base methods }